Real Estate Agent

 SMS

-For sending property links and showing confirmations.
+For sending property links and showing confirmations.- Enable SMS in the Tools tab

 - Configure your agency phone number